buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Case Study: Dribbble

-This chapter follows the approach I established in Chapter 2, **developing the idea of building complexity step-by-step, from the object up**.
-As we’ll see, Dribble’s pages are comprised of a wide range of elements including:
+This chapter follows the approach I established in Chapter 2, **developing the idea of **building complexity step-by-step, from the object up**.
+As we’ll see, Dribble’s pages – although on the surface relatively complicated – are comprised of a wide range of relatively elements including:

 + Objects
 + Components; and